Layoffs are piling up, raising worker anxiety. Here are some companies that have cut jobs recently - WTOP News

 Amazon

-Amazon said last month that it will cut about 14,000 corporate jobs, close to 4% of its workforce, as the online retail giant ramps up spending on AI while trimming costs elsewhere.
+Amazon said in October that it will cut about 14,000 corporate jobs, close to 4% of its workforce, as the online retail giant ramps up spending on AI while trimming costs elsewhere.
 A letter to employees said most workers would be given 90 days to look for a new position internally.

 UPS